DavidCEllis/ducktools-env/plan.md

 Possible options:
 * [ ] Install required python versions automatically
   * I think for windows this could be done with the installers
+* [ ] Use a tkinter progressbar window for install messages if run as a .pyzw file on windows

 ## Environment folder structure ##